 - Saybrook Graduate School (San Francisco) has offered parapsychology among its studies.

-- Union Institute and University (Ohio) allows students to design their own degree programs.
+- Union Institute and University (Ohio) has allowed some students to design their own degree programs.

 All of my students received certificates of completion upon completing their respective courses.
 (I have never claimed to “license” ghost hunters, and I’ve always been frank about certification and what it means.)

-I no longer teach classes.
-It was tremendous fun and I met wonderful people, but… well, I don’t want to say I’ve retired, but I am dedicating more time to research and writing, and less to public appearances.
+I had a great time and met wonderful people.
+Now, I’m dedicating more time to research and writing, and less to public appearances.